Muterra/doc-golix/spec.md

 # Object container (MEOC)

 + Preferred stored file extension: no extension
++ Secondary stored file extension: .muid
-+ Secondary stored file extension: .meoc
++ Tertiary stored file extension: .meoc

 MEOCs must be stored by a persistence provider if, and only if, they are referenced in a MOBS or MOBD stored at the same persistence provider.